 - The safety culture workgroup would like to explore the success of VPP participants, even if they are not in the maritime industry.

 - The workgroup recommended that a pilot project be establish to look at "why" type data.

 - The workgroup should continue to monitor and support the efforts of the Shipbuilding Council of America's data collection effort on their quarterly injury and illness report.

 Q & A

-Mr. Thompson suggested MACOSH consider developing a list of things that VPP people had used to change cutlure, such as the policy statements from senior
+Mr. Thompson suggested MACOSH consider developing a list of things that VPP people had used to change cutlure, such as the policy statements from senior management.

+Mr. Maddux stated that positive safety culture has to be adopted willingly.
 Unless people buy in and they believe in it in a positive way, it doesn't work.